pbs-assess/sdmTMB/cran-comments.md

 This is a resubmission to fix 'Additional issues' on CRAN checks as requested.

-We were unable to reproduce the issue but have removed tangential functionality that used rstan, which appears to have caused valgrind/gcc-ASAN/clang-ASAN errors on CRAN checks.
+We were unable to reproduce the exact valgrind/gcc-ASAN/clang-ASAN issue identified in our re-submission (0.2.2), but have removed tangential functionality that used 'rstan', which appears to have caused the errors on the last CRAN checks.

-We have tested the new package with valgrind on two systems and clang-ASAN on the latest Fedora attempting to match the CRAN setup and our checks pass.
+We have tested the new package with valgrind on two systems and with clang-ASAN/clang-UBSAN on the latest Fedora attempting to match the CRAN setup and our checks pass.

 Compared to the previously published version 0.2.1:

+* We fixed a valgrind-detected issue with a vector length.
 * We removed 2 Latin-1 strings in package data.
 * We added 'future' and 'lme4' to Suggests to avoid 'Rd cross-references' 'Undeclared packages' NOTE.